attempering/at-engine/doc/cfg-options.md

   This file is always written in the text format.

-  Default: "hist-mb.dat" (legacy file name "HMB").
+  Default: "hist-recon.dat" (legacy file name "HMB").

 * `ehist_skip` number of temperatures to skip over when writing the reconstructed energy histogram.